Introduction

 Unlike household waste, which is paid for through Council Tax, waste collections for businesses are not included in business rates.
 All businesses must arrange and pay for waste services as part of their Duty of Care.

-This includes business run from home, such as B&Bs/holiday lets, childminding, hairdressing, car parts etc.
+This includes business run from home, such as Bed and Breakfast, holiday lets, childminding, hairdressing and car parts.

-Your business must pay to recycle or dispose of business waste whether or not it is registered, a company or pays business rates.
+Your business must pay to recycle or dispose of business waste whether it is registered, a company, or pays business rates.

 Costs of collections depend on the waste type, containers used and collection frequency.

-Reducing, reusing and recycling waste are better for the environment and may save you money.
+Reducing, reusing and recycling waste is better for the environment and may save you money.

 We recommend you compare prices and services from the range of providers to get the best deal.
-For business waste facilities provided by Somerset Council, see our business waste services
+For business waste facilities provided by us, see our business waste services

 See the List of companies offering commercial recycling table at full width